vaclavsvejcar/svejcar-dev/content/posts/2019-09-23-installing-haskell-on-raspberry-pi-4.md

 Supported versions: ghc-7.10.2, ghc-7.10.3, ghc-8.0.1, ghc-8.0.2, ghc-8.2.1, ghc-8.2.2, ghc-8.6.3
 ```

 I really wasn't interested to custom build proper _GHC_ version from sources, but you can force _GHC_ version by adding below shown argument to any `stack` command call, so I decided to force version `8.6.3` instead of `8.6.5`, which is unavailable.
+Fortunately, I haven't faced any compatibility issues.

 ```bash
 $ stack setup --compiler ghc-8.6.3
 ```

-Alternative would be to use older version of _Stack_ resolver, but that might not be desired, as choosing other versions of used dependencies might break your code.
+Alternative would be to use older version of _Stack_ resolver, but that might not be an option, cause the last one for _GHC_ version `8.6.3` is [lts-13.11] and some of the packages might be present in too old version.

 ### Solving troubles with GHC
 After running the `stack setup` from previous step, you might face some errors related to missing [LVVM] dependencies.
 In my case, _GHC_ version `8.6.3` requires following dependency to be installed: